crystal-lang/shards/SPEC.md

 ### homepage

-The URL of the shard's homepage (String, recommended).
+The URL of the shard's homepage (String).

 ### documentation